indigo-dc/oidc-agent/gitbook/user.md

 Required scopes are: 'openid' and 'offline_access'.
 Additional scopes can be registered if needed.

+When using dynamic registration the user will be prompted to enter scopes that will be registered with that client.
+The keyword ```max``` can be used to request all supported scopes.

 Example Scope: openid profile offline_access
 #### Redirect Uri
-The Redirect Uri is used during the Authroization Code Flow.
-The Redirect must be of the following scheme: ```http://localhost:<port>``` where ```<port>``` should be an available port.
+The Redirect Uri is used during the Authorization Code Flow.
+The Redirect Uri must be of the following scheme: ```http://localhost:<port>``` where ```<port>``` should be an available port.
 It is important that this port is not used when generating the account configuration with oidc-gen. Multiple Redirect Uris can be registered to